rajeshvkothari/oom/GIN_README_2508.md

 	Note: Use a similar pattern for firewall, nonrtric, qp, qp-driver, ts model(means change only csar name).

-    For the ric model make the following changes:
+    For the ric model, make the following changes:

 	```sh
 	{